stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

+Note the use of the built-in `gl_VertexIndex` variable which is used to index into the two arrays.

-which is simply passed through to the next stage by the fragment shader:
+The colour for each vertex is simply passed through to the next stage by the fragment shader:

 ```glsl
 #version 450